List of schools affected by concrete safety fears

 – St Leonard’s Catholic School, DurhamThe school announced it would be temporarily closed on September 2.

-Headteacher Chris Hammill said the “number one” priority was getting children back to school and that he was working with the Department for Education to put together a plan.

-He said they were looking at options to teach pupils in school buildings on site which were not affected by Raac.
+It said it is planning to use the Radisson hotel for two days this week for sessions for sixth formers.

-An email sent to parents and which has been seen by the PA news agency said they were also in conversation with Durham University about using some of their space and Durham County Council about using the old County Hall building.
+In a email sent to parents on Monday, which has been seen by the PA news agency, the school said staff had now also toured potential teaching space at the University of Durham.

 – Ferryhill School, County DurhamThe secondary school has written to parents to tell them the start of the school year will be delayed, with most pupils to be educated remotely from September 11, ITV News has reported.